box/box-developer-changelog/content/2025/06-24-AI-studio-v2.md

 # AI Studio v2

 With the release of the newest version of the AI Studio functionality, we introduced the [enhancements][1] listed below.

-## Users

-* Users receive a notification in case of any issues with an agent directly in the AI Studio UI.
+**Users** receive a notification in case of any issues with an agent directly in the AI Studio UI.
 An agent validation happens in real time.

-## Admins

-An Admin can:
+**Admins** can:

 * Control the suggested questions displayed when the user starts interacting with a custom AI agent.
 * See the details of a request and response of a LLM, for example the system prompt, model, custom instructions.